kumaraankit/Python-tutorial/README.md

 arr.pop()             # Removes and returns the last item arr.remove(2)         # Removes the first occurrence of 2
 print(arr[0])         # Access first element

+**### Use Case:**
+Arrays are ideal for storing ordered data, like a list of students’ grades, or when you need fast random access and iteration over data.